 - For interaction between EPC and 5GC, the NF services interactions within 5GC have no impact on EPC network entities, and 5GC interacts with EPC network entities via the specified Reference Point(s).

 - For interactions with the UPF, the NF services interactions within 5GC have no impact on the UP traffic processing model in UPF.

+- Release 16 specifications will only depict the 5GS architecture as Service-Based Architecture, and will no longer depict the legacy Point-to-Point Representation.

+NOTE: Interactions that are not based on the use of Service Operations (such as N1, N2, N3/N6/N9) will still be represented as Point-to-Point reference points, as it is the case in Rel-15 23.501 SBA architecture diagram.